Sourav9063/flash.vscode/README.md

 - [flash.nvim](https://github.com/folke/flash.nvim) for the original ideas
 - [Jumpy2](https://marketplace.visualstudio.com/items?itemName=DavidLGoldberg.jumpy2) for some of the implementation details
-- [flash.vscode](https://github.com/cunbidun/flash.vscode) fork of this extension.
+- [flash.vscode](https://github.com/cunbidun/flash.vscode) flash.vscode(latest) extension is supper set of this extension.